Import necessary libraries

 print(problem)

-bbob_f011_i01_d02: a 2-dimensional single-objective problem (problem 150 of suite "b'bbob'" with name "bbob(BBOB suite problem f11 instance 1 in 2D)")COCO INFO: Results will be output to folder exdata/neuropt_Ex2-Hyb_on_bbob2009-0078
+bbob_noisy_f116_i01_d02: a 2-dimensional single-objective problem (problem 225 of suite "b'bbob-noisy'" with name "bbob(gaussian_noise_model(BBOB-NOISY suite problem f116 instance 1 in 2D))")

 Then, we instantiate the Neuroptimiser with the defined parameters and solve the problem.
 The debug_mode is set to True to enable detailed logging of the optimisation process.